design-all-the-things/releasy/our-experiments.md

 - As other workshops, Context Mapping can (has to?) be done iteratively.
 Getting insights from other perspectives helps being more relevant when practicing it.
 - We tried to follow [Nick Tune's context canvas](https://medium.com/nick-tune-tech-strategy-blog/modelling-bounded-contexts-with-the-bounded-context-design-canvas-a-workshop-recipe-1f123e592ab), but we didn't fully followed it for now.
 At least, it inspired us to start describing our bounded contexts.

+You can access the result [here, in the dedicated section](design/contexts-ul/context-map.jpg).

 ## Example Mapping

 As we moved forward, and after 6 or 7 meetings, we wanted to go deeper in the product, and start delving into a first feature, the one we identified as the most important for now.